Trade tensions stoke worries of anti-U.S. backlash in China

 “I resolutely support all trade measures China is taking against the United States,” said another user who said he would boycott U.S. and South Korean products.
 “It starts with me.”

-However, there was no evidence yet of an organised campaign to stoke anti-U.S. behaviour, or that consumers were yet shunning U.S. goods in any numbers.
+However, there was no evidence yet of an organized campaign to stoke anti-U.S. behavior, or that consumers were yet shunning U.S. goods in any numbers.

-Trade and business exchanges between South Korea and China turned chilly last year after South Korea deployed the U.S.-made Terminal High Altitude Area Defence (THAAD) anti-missile system despite vehement objections from Beijing.
+Trade and business exchanges between South Korea and China turned chilly last year after South Korea deployed the U.S.-made Terminal High Altitude Area Defense (THAAD) anti-missile system despite vehement objections from Beijing.

 The THAAD disagreement prompted an undeclared Chinese boycott of products ranging from South Korean cosmetics to cars, and was estimated to have knocked about 0.4 percentage points off South Korea’s expected economic growth in 2017.